Homewood station: 2020s renovation

-The station is undergoing renovations.
-The renovations will improve the facilitates and bring the station complex into compliance with the Americans with Disabilities Act of 1990.
+The station underwent renovations in the early 2020s.
+The renovations improved facilities and brought the station complex into compliance with the Americans with Disabilities Act of 1990.
 Prior to the renovation, among the accessibility issues was a lack of an accessible path to the platforms from the west-side of the tracks (where Amtrak's station building is located).

-The first part of the project is a $15 million renovation by Amtrak of its facilities at the station.
-This project is utilizing federal funds.
+The first part of the project was a $15 million renovation by Amtrak of its facilities at the station.
+This project utilized federal funds.
 The Amtrak station closed in August 2020 for the renovations.
-Much of the architectural features of the Amtrak portion of the station will be retained, as the facility is on the Illinois Register of Historical Places.
-It will be expanded with a new structure.
-Amtrak will construct demolish the current boarding platform and build a new covered island platform to serve the two tracks that its trains utilize at the station.
+Much of the architectural features of the Amtrak portion of the station were retained, as the facility is on the Illinois Register of Historical Places.
+It was expanded with a new structure.
+Amtrak demolished the former boarding platform and built a new covered island platform to serve the two tracks that its trains utilize at the station.